Living with memory loss

 Not everyone with a brain tumour will experience memory difficulties, but if you do, it will mainly depend on:

-The effects and their severity of memory difficulties differs from person to person.
+The effects of memory difficulties and their severity differs from person to person.
 If you display memory problems, you will usually be referred to a neuropsychologist or clinical psychologist who will run various memory tests to help identify which part of your memory functioning has been affected and to provide you ways of coping.

 Multiple areas of the brain are involved in storing and recalling different types of memories.
 For this reason, it is not always possible to accurately predict if and how a person's memory will be affected by a brain tumour.
 However, two areas of the brain are particularly involved in memory – the frontal lobe and the temporal lobe.
 If a tumour is in these areas of the brain it may be more likely to affect memory.